28 Feb 2025

 I started by simply following his original idea, which was to give all of the data and instructions to ChatGPT to see what happens.
 Despite how many ideas I thought I had about what could work better, of course it was not so easy.
 Sometimes questions were missing and some students were not marked, or questions were marked but done incorrectly.
 By the end it even marked and provided results for students that didn't exist at all.
 Rubbish in, rubbish out.

 The idea was simple enough, and I had everything I needed to get started.
 I'll spare you the details, but in the end my long winding adventure into API keys, system instructions and rendering markdown formatting did not result in a useful solution.
 However, I did discover through the process that LLMs in general were still not reliable enough to handle large amounts of data accurately... and that it is very cheap to use if you know what to ask for.
-With the right setup, the current (2025) pricing of GPT-4o mini output is USD$0.60, measured by the millions of tokens, which will last for quite some time for most purposes.
+With the right setup, the current (Feb 2025) pricing of GPT-4o mini output is USD$0.60, measured by the millions of tokens, which will last for quite some time for most purposes.
 For comparison, the latest GPT-4.5 costs USD$150 per 1 million output tokens (250 times the price).

 Eventually I decided to go back to basics and pursue the path of good old excel.
 With the help of AI again, I discovered that there was a way to excel formula everything I needed into the sheet, such that you only need to provide student responses and answers and it would take care of the rest.
 Neat!

 Interestingly, the hurdle that took me the longest time to get over was the fact that Google Sheets does not allow for horizontal sorting with a formula.
 The Microsoft version of Excel in Office is slightly different and it has that function, so everything worked well after the migration.
+With the handy sort function on hand, the final step was to simply write out the formulas, format them nicely and they were good to go.